-1) Method C [15] proposed a new method to compensate the data integrity problem and minimize the prediction error by integrating complete data with uncertain information through a dynamic Bayesian network.

-2) Method D [16] proposed a fuzzy clustering framework that combines non-negative latent factor analysis has been included and feature-weighted fuzzy double C-mean clustering novel clustering of incomplete data with high accuracy.

-3) Method E [17] proposed a novel data augmentation method based on deo diffusion probability model for fault diagnosis under unbalanced data with missing rates.

-4) Method F [18] proposed an improved deep convolutional generative adversarial network with discriminator gradient gap regularization for specific application scenarios.

-5) Method G [19] proposed a strategy based on a feature-fusion deep convolutional generative adversarial network architecture.
+- Method C [15] proposed a new method to compensate the data integrity problem and minimize the prediction error by integrating complete data with uncertain information through a dynamic Bayesian network. - Method D [16] proposed a novel fuzzy clustering framework that combines nonnegative latent factor analysis with feature-weighted fuzzy double C-mean clustering, achieving high accuracy for incomplete data clustering. - Method E [17] proposed a novel data augmentation method based on a deep diffusion probability model to address fault diagnosis challenges under unbalanced data distributions with varying missing rates. - Method F [18] proposed an improved deep convolutional generative adversarial network with discriminator gradient gap regularization for specific application scenarios. - Method G [19] proposed a strategy based on a feature fusion deep convolutional generative adversarial network architecture.

 The comparison results, shown in Fig. 9, can be summarized as follows: When the missing data rate is low (i.e., 0.0 and 0.1), the proposed method outperforms all comparison models because other models have not been fully exposed to data missing scenarios and struggle to handle such situations.
-In contrast, our method continues to perform cross-faulttype representation learning effectively, even when no data is missing.
+In contrast, our method continues to perform cross-fault-type representation learning effectively, even when no data is missing.
 When the missing data rate is moderate (e.g., between 0.2 and 0.6), despite using a less data-intensive supervised training technical, the proposed method's performance is at least on par with other models, demonstrating its advantage in missing data supervision.
 When the missing data rate is high (e.g., between 0.7 and 0.9), our method maintains relatively stable performance with only slight to moderate degradation, whereas comparison models exhibit significant performance declines.
 These results indicate that our method effectively leverages the supervisory information from available fault types, with label information playing a key role in improving performance.
-Overall, the method demonstrates excellent robustness under varying missing data rates, proving its effectiveness and broad applicability.
+Overall, the method demonstrates